kkibria/slideshow-dist/README.md

 Check the online [documentation and demo](https://kkibria.github.io/slideshow-dist/) site for more information.

-## Why and how was this tool built?

-In the past I have used a very nice Markdown based tool called [remark](https://github.com/gnab/remark). for my own use and liked Markdown's simplicity.
-Around mid 2019, I got interested in [Svelte](https://svelte.dev/), and switched to it for developing web applications since then.

-Recently I decided to develop a slideshow tool that focuses on the followings,
-- For fun I wanted to use svelte to see how it helps in doing a project like this.
-- I did not want to use a nonstandard extended Markdown format as remark does.
-I wanted to keep most of it Markdown compliant.
-- I wanted to do pagination based on top level heading, so that restructuring of heading level (which I do often) does not require manual pagination as remark does.
-- I wanted to do some other automated way of structuring slide contents moving forward.
-- Add animation capabilities like desktop presentation tools does.
-- Want to make it simple for people who are not html savvy or know much of web technology.
-- Styling support for non CSS savvy people.
-- Add REPL/playground capability.

-Don't get me wrong, I did like remark.
-I liked it that much that I actually have retained the look from remark so far.

 # Getting started

-> TODO: We will be generating binary executable
+> TODO: We will be generating CLI executable
-> to make slideshow content authoring experience smooth for non technical people.
+> to make slideshow content authoring experience smooth for non-coder people.
 The current way
 > is really targeted people who has knowledge of npm and node, which might be hard for people who
 > just wants to use it.

 # Install for npm